wazuh/wazuh-qa/docs/tests/integration/test_active_response/index.md

 #### Test execd

-These tests will check that the active responses, which are executed by the `wazuh-execd` program via scripts, run correctly.
+These tests will check if the active responses, which are executed by the `wazuh-execd` program via scripts, run correctly.